TablePlus/TablePlus-Linux/.github/ISSUE_TEMPLATE/bug_report.md

 # Please answer the questions below, it helps us to keep track of the issue.
 Please do not ignore it or your issue will be closed.

-## Noted: If the bug is related to data, please attach an example SQL data.
+## Note: If the bug is related to data, please attach an example SQL data.

 **Describe the bug**
 A clear and concise description of what the bug is.